matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

-- Palpatine's defensive capabilities thanks to a native `Surge: Block`, the Imperial Royal Guards with `Entourage`, and [Give in to Your Anger][] as the ultimate interrupt help him stay comparble to Vader.
+- Palpatine's defensive capabilities thanks to a native `Surge: Block`, the Imperial Royal Guards with `Entourage`, and [Give in to Your Anger][] as the ultimate interrupt help him stay comparable to Vader.
 - If you manage to stay healthy (or take advantage of medics), [And Now...
 You Will Die][] can easily make up for doing less during the first several rounds of the game.
 It's not uncommon for this card to win the game.